TobiasNickel/tmysqlpromisedao/README.md

 });

 ```
 You can also add more methods to the dao, that you need to meet your requiremets.
 but think:
 The Dao is made to access the database, not directly for the application logic.
 If you relaize to repeat yourself or you have some interesting feature to extend this
 tmysqlpromiseDao, it might be interesting for this framework and you can add a proposal
 via issue on github.

+### SQL
+On the dao, you can provide many queries on the queries-key.
+On that property, there is
+key the new method-name and the value is some SQL-statement. tmysqlpromisedao will
+analyze the query to provide a function, where you can pass parameter, in the same
+order as they occur in the query.
+For select queries you have automaticly the support
+for paging and of course, in any case, transactions are supported.
+It is convinient
+not to write the SQL statements as a string into the queries peoperty.
+A perfect
+solution is the [tsqlreader](https://www.npmjs.com/package/tsqlreader).
+It will parse
+an *.sql* file and provide the queries by there name.
+The tsqlreader has some more
+usefull features.

+### Conventions
+When adding new custom functions to a dao, you should follow the naming conventions,
+that this framework follows.
+The queries on that dao should only query objects, found
+on this table or maximum provide more fields by a join. methods that start with **fetch**
+should query some data, extend the given objects to provide neasted objects and return a
+the list of fetched objects.
+The methods have names, that start with a verb followed by a
+subject.
+That means with the userDao to something with/for something else.
+More general methods
+just provide a verb.

 ## Transaction